Merovius/website-review/content/posts/draft-operator-constraints.markdown

 They can't use your code with predeclared types like `int` or `string` but always have to wrap it into a new type.

-Likewise, if a type already has a natural comparison method but it is not called `Less`.
+Likewise if a type already has a natural comparison method but it is not called `Less`.
 For example `time.Time` is naturally sorted by `time.Time.Before`.
 For cases like that there needs to be a wrapper to rename the method.